Coat of arms of Sofia: History

 The coat of arms was created for the Paris Exposition Universelle in 1900 by a team of three noted Bulgarian artists and specialists – Haralampi Tachev, Ivan Mrkvička and Václav Dobruský, as the city was required by the executive committee to submit a symbol in order to take part.
 The then-Knyaz Ferdinand approved the coat of arms and it was sent to Paris.

 Changes were made to the original image of the coat of arms in the following years.
 The motto was first added in 1911 by Haralampi Tachev, who also gave it a final touch by adding a band with the motto and laurel twigs in 1928.
-A simplified version was suggested by Boris Angelushev in the 1940s, with Ivan Radoev adding a five-pointed star and additionally stylizing the coat of arms in 1974.
-The 1928 edition of Haralampi Tachev returned into official use after the democratic changes.
+A simplified version was suggested by Boris Angelushev in the 1940s, with Ivan Radoev adding a five-pointed star and additionally stylizing the coat of arms in 1974 during the communist era.

+Following the fall of communism, Haralampi Tachev's original 1928 version returned to official use.
+The coat of arms was restored during the term of Sofia's first democratically elected mayor, Alexander Yanchulev, who served from 1991 to 1995.
+Mayor Yanchulev also restored the city's pre-communist flag.